soundsrc/git-lfs-fcgi/README.md

 This is an implementation of a FastCGI GIT LFS server using the v1 batch API.

-This server is designed to serve multiple respositories and is a FastCGI binary to plug into an existing webserver.
+This server is designed to be used when you already are serving Git over HTTP with an existing webserver and you want to add LFS support.
+It is a FastCGI binary that should interface with most webservers after a bit of configuration.

 # TODO

-* SSH authentication tool
 * Support permissions on Git LFS locks
 * Test suite